Safety on site

 Viterra Safety Card

-Growers delivering grain to a Viterra site, or carriers delivering on a grower’s behalf, are required to have a new, green Viterra Safety Card.
+Growers delivering grain to a Viterra site, or carriers delivering on a grower’s behalf, are required to have a green Viterra Safety Card.
 Those that hold a SitePass Card for road transport do not need a Safety Card as well.

 The Safety Card verifies that you are up to date with the relevant safety requirements, procedures and responsibilities relating to Viterra sites.
-You will receive the Safety Card once you have completed the new Viterra Safety Induction for Grower Deliveries.
+You will receive the Safety Card once you have completed the Viterra Safety Induction for Grower Deliveries.

+The safety induction has updated safety information that growers and carriers delivering to our sites should be aware of.
 We encourage all growers and carriers to do the new Viterra Safety Induction for Grower Deliveries prior to harvest.

 - The induction takes around 20 minutes to complete and includes a six question assessment on safety requirements such as traffic management, vehicle mass management, food safety and reporting incidents and injuries.